What does Demetria mean?

 Demetria is a very prominent first name for women (#1070 out of 4276, Top 25%) but an uncommon last name for all people.
 (2000 U.S. Census)

-Demi (#632 the previous year) is the only other popular varying form of Demetria rated in the Top 1000.
+Demi (#632 the previous year), Demetrius, Demetra and Deitra are the popular varying forms of Demetria rated in the Top 2000.
 Other forms, like Detria, are uncommon.
-These forms of Demetria were favored as baby names in the year 1991 (usage of 0.26%) and are almost as popular today (usage 0.184%, ▼29.2%), but with the form Demetria becoming less stylish.
+These forms of Demetria were favored as baby names today (usage of 0.02%), except for the form Demetria which have become somewhat outmoded.
 Demi has been the recurring favorite.